 If we break this down into a cost per click to compare the two side by side, Facebook is looking at $6 CPC, while Linked In is $8 CPC.
 In terms of the results, these platforms actually aren’t too different in price.

-Yes, Linked In is still more expensive to run ads on, but the payoff in targeting a niche audience might well be worth it for businesses which are B2B, have a niche audience or industry which can’t be accessed by Facebook.
+Yes, Linked In is still more expensive to run ads on, but the payoff in terms of targeting a niche audience more accurately is well worth it for businesses which are B2B, especially if they have a niche audience or industry which can’t be accessed by Facebook.